 The fans we use are the quietest ones on the market - how noisy they are is dependant on where the fans are installed within your home.
 You may notice a slight humming sound equivalent to the white noise of the refrigerator whilst the fans are running.

 What is “sick house” syndrome?

-“Sick house” syndrome or “sick building syndrome” (SBS) is a medical condition where people feel unwell or ill when in a particular home or building environment.
+“Sick house” syndrome or “sick building syndrome” (SBS) is a medical condition where people feel unwell when in a particular home or building environment.
 The main symptoms are headaches, eyes/nose/throat irritations, fatigue, dizziness and nausea.

 A World Health Organization (WHO) report suggested that 30% of all new or renovated buildings worldwide might be responsible for the illness due to poor indoor air quality and lack of adequate ventilation systems.